slashthose/slashthose/README.md

 I spend most of my time writing code, solving problems, fixing projects (takes most of my time), and then wondering why the fix created three new bugs.

-My current focus is pretty simple: build strong fundamentals, get really good at problem-solving, and create projects that add value to the workd not just for resume.
+My current focus is pretty simple: build strong fundamentals, get really good at problem-solving, and create projects that add value to the world not just for resume.

 ## current status